Bimpeakinb/Bimpeakinb.github.io/README.md

 # RProgRepo
-Analysis of Superstore Sales dataset to generate the statistics.
+Analysis of Superstore Sales dataset to generate basic statistics of some variables.
 The vizualization of my shopping list for the day with R programming language.
-And a sentiment analysis of tweets related to Toyota Products.